 How do I apply?

-Your funding application will contain:
+Your funding application will usually need to contain:

 - A justification of resources - this is a breakdown of what you'll be spending and where throughout your studies, and why this spending is important.